 "What time shall I arrive?"

-Before your first session, please arrive 10 mins so you can ask any questions.
+Before your first session, please arrive 10 mins before so you can ask any questions.
 Ensure you have completed your health questionnaire in advance.
-We request you comply with social distancing guidelines before & after class.
+Where appropriate, we request that you comply with social distancing guidelines before & after class.

 "What if I can't do Pilates or I've never been before?"

 Everybody is new to something at some point!
-Most classes has beginners & regulars.
-Your instructor will direct you through your moves with lots of teaching points, demonstrations & modifications for you, so you feel in control and at ease.
+Most classes have beginners & regulars.
+Your instructor will direct you through the moves with lots of teaching points, demonstrations & modifications for you, so you feel in control and at ease.

 "How energetic are the classes?"

-Pilates is low impact, mid intensity, core strengthening
+Pilates is a low impact, mid intensity, core strengthening

-exercise designed to increase flexibility, promote alignment and is especially beneficial for preventing back pain with it's origins rooted in rehabilitation and healing.
+exercise discipline, designed to increase flexibility & promote alignment.
+It is especially beneficial for preventing back pain with it's origins rooted in rehabilitation and healing.

-cardiovascular & muscular strengthening workouts, can easily be adapted to suit your ability.
+cardiovascular & muscular strengthening workouts, which can easily be adapted to suit your ability.

--Functional Strength is slower paced with focused, low impact & top to toe strengthening.
+-Functional Strength is slower paced with focused, low impact & top to toe progressive strengthening.